Introduction

 But this often leads to accumulation, not clarity.

 Because the mind is still moving outward, even in the search for truth.
+This movement of thought becomes clearer when one begins to understand the nature of the mind.

 4. The First Step: Observation